 What happens if my pace is slower than the allotted time?

-If you are caught by the Sweep Vehicle traveling at the 16:01 per mile pace, you MUST board the Sweep Bus accompanying this vehicle for transport to the finish area.
-For your safety, the Baton Rouge police departments do not allow runners to continue once the course has been re-opened to traffic.
-Keep in mind that race services including water stations and medical aid will also be discontinued once the Sweep Vehicle comes through.
-The finish line closes at 2:15 p.m.
-Finisher medals and t-shirts will be awarded only to those finishing within the allotted time limit.
+If you are caught by the Sweep Vehicle traveling at the 16:00 minute/mile pace, you MUST board the Sweep Van accompanying this vehicle for transport to the finish area.
+For your safety, the Baton Rouge Police Department does not allow runners to continue in the streets once the course has been re-opened to traffic.
+Keep in mind that race services, including water stations and medical aid, will be discontinued once the Sweep Vehicle comes through.
+The finish line closes at 2:00p.m.
+Finisher medals are only guaranteed to those finishing within the allotted time limit.

 What is not allowed on the course?

 Many things are not allowed on the course.
-If you have a question about what is or is not allowed, email us at email@example.com.
-Here is a partial list of what is NOT allowed on the course: Runners going backward, runners not wearing a race number, animals, bicycles, baby joggers, strollers, roller skates, roller blades, hand-crank chairs, wheeled vehicles and push-rim wheelchairs.
+If you have a question about what is or is not allowed, email us at firstname.lastname@example.org.
+For the safety of our runners the following is not allowed: going backward, runners not wearing a race number, animals, bicycles, baby joggers, strollers, roller skates, roller blades, hand-crank chairs, wheeled vehicles and push-rim wheelchairs.

 Is there energy gel available on the course?

 Yes, we will have Honey Stinger products at designated aid stations along the course of the full and half marathons.